sweb1433/serverless-api/README.md

  https://www.mongodb.com/cloud/atlas?jmp=nav

- and setup your cluster and credentials to connect to your database. also download Studio 3T to connect to the database and see the tables.
+ and setup your cluster and credentials to connect to your database. also download Studio 3T to connect to the database and see the tables. also create a variable.env file in the root directory and inside that set Db=<Yur cluster cridentials>

  https://studio3t.com/download/